zaher2016/website/_posts/2011-12-01-odk-collect-1-1-7-released.md

 ---
 We are delighted to announce the release of ODK Collect 1.1.7!

-In this release, we&#8217;ve added multiple questions per screen, secure network connectivity, a few new widgets and a lot of bug fixes that will make data collection a little easier.
+In this release, we’ve added multiple questions per screen, secure network connectivity, a few new widgets and a lot of bug fixes that will make data collection a little easier.
 Find out all the new features on our [project roadmap](http://code.google.com/p/opendatakit/wiki/Roadmap).

 If you have the Android Market, download it [here](https://market.android.com/details?id=org.odk.collect.android&hl=en) or by searching for “ODK Collect”.
 You can also find it on our [ODK Collect APK downloads](/downloads/download-category/collect/) page.